SignalK/specification/mdbook/src/data_model_metadata.md

 The `lower` and `upper` values in zones need not be contiguous or both present within a zone, nor do they have to fall within the upper and lower bounds specified in `displayScale`.
 Even when outside the `displayScale` range, they still trigger notifications.
 Both `upper` and `lower` values are considered inclusive.

 In cases where zones overlap, the zones with the highest `state` severity takes precedence, affecting both notifications and gauge/display rendering.
 Any range not explicitly within a zone is considered `normal` by default.
-Therefore, zones with a `normal` state have no effect - do not alter displays or generate audio prompts.
+Therefore, zones with a `normal` state have no effect - they should not alter displays or generate audio prompts. they are meant to indicate the value is leaving a noteworthy state.

 Zones can technically have from zero to an infinite number of zone segments.
 Then same state can be present in multiple segments ie. you have have a low and high temperature `"state": "alarm"`.
 In pactice, less is more.
 Too many zone will  constanly fireup gauges and notifications like a chrismat tree.